Financial statements for online casinos (with examples), part 1

 A cash flow statement has 3 sections: the operating section, the investing section, and the financing section.

-Investing activities are outside your company’s core business, such as investing in stocks, buying new equipment, and the sale or purchase of non-current assets that are not directly related to core operations.
-Cash flows out with the purchase of non-current assets and flows back in when they are sold (a key difference between cash flow statements and income statements).
+Investing activities include investing in stocks, buying new equipment, and the sale or purchase of non-current assets that are not directly related to core operations.

 If your casino purchases a non-current asset such as a new bank of servers, this is recorded as a negative number on the cash flow statement.
 However, if you were to look at the same item on a balance sheet, you’d find the positive value of the asset, as if it were to be sold off, it would still render some value to the shareholders.

 Financing activities cover cash inflow and outflow from loans and changes in share capital related to funding the business.
-This section of the cash flow statement records whether your company took out any loans (cash influx) or paid any back (cash outflow).
-This is also where you’ll see if the company sold any shares (cash inflow) or bought any shares back from investors (cash outflow), as well as paying dividends to shareholders.
+This section of the cash flow statement records loans (cash influx), payments (cash outflow),sold shares (cash inflow), or bought shares back from investors (cash outflow), as well as paying dividends to shareholders.

 Once you account for all the activity in the operating, investing, and financing section, you’ll see exactly how the total amount of cash changed from the beginning to the end of the period covered.